siusoon/The-Spinning-Wheel-of-Life/README.md

 # The Spinning Wheel of Life
-The project challenges the perception of a throbber that is usually understood as a transitional object, waiting for content delivers on a screen.
-By having a music stream that runs in the background, the throbber appears not because of waiting for data arrival, but, instead, it spins as the machine receives data and stores them in a buffer for immediate retrieval.
-The project asks: By subverting the usual functioning of a throbber, how might we engage with a throbber in a different way?
-Beyond the negative connotations of waitings, frustrations and annoyance, how might we reflect on a throbber, also known as the spinning wheel of death, that has become a cultural object and used commonly in contemporary software culture?
+The project explores the micro-temporality of data streams by speculating a notable cultural icon.
+Instead of having an animated gif, A throbber is redesigned with which it spins as the machine receives data and stores them in a buffer for immediate retrieval.
+It yeilds an usual and unstable spinning which is subject to the live networked condition.

+(Beyond the negative connotations of waitings, frustrations and annoyance, how might we reflect on a throbber, also known as the spinning wheel of death, that has become a cultural object and used commonly in contemporary software culture?)

 # How it works
 A software is made in processing, constantly listening to a range of IP addresses in real-time.
 Each display of an ellipse is subjected to network packet arrival.
 A series of the ellipse will form a noticeable and animated icon - throbber.